Update: ‘Design’ section updated with a render.

-As BMW released the mid-life facelift (or the ‘LCI’ in BMW lingo) of the M5 in June 2020, we assumed it would have started developing the next-generation M5 super-saloon a while ago.
-Speaking to Drive – Der Playboy Mobility-Guide, Markus Flasch, CEO, BMW M, has confirmed that the next-gen BMW M5 will be available as a hybrid electric car.
+When BMW released the mid-life facelift (or the ‘LCI’ in BMW lingo) of the M5 in June 2020, we assumed it would have started development of the next-generation M5 super-saloon.
+Speaking to Drive – Der Playboy Mobility-Guide last year, Markus Flasch, former CEO, BMW M, confirmed that the next-gen BMW M5 will be available as a hybrid electric car.

 On the new BMW M550i

 In addition to the M5, the M550i may also adopt a plug-in hybrid system.
 According to a report from Autocar, the next-gen M550i may get a plug-in hybrid powertrain consisting of a 3.0-litre straight six-cylinder gasoline engine and an electric motor mounted on the gearbox.
 Although CLAR platform-based plug-in hybrid cars can have an electric motor with up to 201 bhp, this motor’s power output could be curtailed to 107 bhp.
 The combined power and combined torque of the 2022 M550i could be 388 hp and 442 Lb.-Ft.
 (600 Nm), respectively.

 Spy pictures suggest that BMW M would distinguish the next-gen M5 from the next-gen BMW 5 Series with familiar modifications.
 A unique grille, air intake, and bumper designs that offer cooling/aerodynamic enhancements, in addition to a more aggressive styling, widened front and rear tracks for better handling and exclusive wheels are on the menu.
 Inside, variant-specific sports seats, special welcome animation in the instrument cluster, red starter button, sports steering wheel with red-painted driver-profile (M1 and M2) buttons, and sports seats with thicker side bolsters for greater lateral support could be among the functional changes.